MEET THE BOARD MEMBERS

-Kevin Salem was born and raised in Johnstown, PA.
+Kevin Salem (President) was born and raised in Johnstown, PA.
 After attending the University of Pittsburgh, where he studied psychology and anthropology, he moved to Boston, and continued his career as a musician, composer and record producer.
 In 1990, he moved to New York City, often residing temporarily in Woodstock, where he recorded at local studios, finally re-settling there in 1998.
 His daughter is currently enrolled in the High School.
 In 2012, Salem began a two-year tenure as Bennett Intermediate School's PTA president.
 He has served on several District committees and is a fervent believer in public education, school sports as a community-building apparatus and progressive political causes.
 Since 2009, he has also worked closely with Operation Respect in international anti-bullying and peace-building efforts, particularly in the Middle East and the Ukraine, touring schools and working with government agencies, the Department of State and local recording artists to develop a music-based initiative to foster an atmosphere of openness and respect among youth living in areas of conflict.

 Valerie Storey was born and raised in the Onteora District - both she and her husband, Marshall, are graduates of Onteora.
 Ms. Storey has two children one is currently enrolled at the MS/HS, the other is a graduate.
 She has been on numerous committees concerning the future of our children.
 She has been on the District Comprehensive Planning Team: for later start time for the MS/HS.
 She enjoys reading, camping, and spending as much time as possible with her family.